M. F. Husain: Legacy

 Indian film director Santi P. Choudhury made Husain, a documentary film on his life in 1980.
 Choudhury had earlier made another documentary on the artist, A Painter Of Our Time: Hussain, in 1976.
-Both of these were produced by the Government of India's Films Division, for whom Hussain himself had earlier made the film Through the Eyes of a Painter.
+Both of these were produced by the Government of India's Films Division, for whom Husain himself had earlier made the film Through the Eyes of a Painter.

 On 17 September 2015, search engine Google commemorated M. F. Husain with a Doodle on his birth centenary.

+A cyclostyled document titled ‘Ghalib Academy: A Lasting Memorial’ from January 31, 1970 lists the following artists in the collection: M. F. Husain, Jayant Parikh, Nirode Mazumdar, KS Kulkarni, Paritosh Sen, GR Santosh, Rathin Mitra, Laxman Pai, A Ramachandran, Reddeppa Naidu, Biren De, J Sultan Ali, YK Shukla, K Sreenivasulu, Shiavax Chavda and Anis Farooqi.